Capital Gains Tax And Some Useful Exemptions

 Previous AEA Limits

-This means that if, for example, one makes £20,000 total profit from bullion sales in this financial year only £8,300 is considered taxable.
+This means that if, for example, one makes £20,000 total profit from the sale of assets in this financial year only £8,000 is considered taxable.
 A financial year AEA is subtracted from all capital gains made within that year, and is not applied to individual sales, gifts, or disposals of items.

 Generally speaking, individual investors and coin collectors will rarely reach their annual limit on profit alone but larger investors should be aware of their AEA and how CGT will affect them when they sell their investments.
 For a better understanding of what CGT is and how it could affect you, please visit HMRC.